proinsias/proinsias.github.io/_posts/2017/2017-02-02-GitHub-Add-emoji-to-repository-description.md

 ---
 layout: single
-title: "GitHub: Add Emoji To GitHub Repository Description"
+title: 'GitHub: Add Emoji To GitHub Repository Description'
 date: 2017-02-02 20:57
 modified: 2017-02-02 20:57
 categories: til
 tags:
     - git
     - github
     - til
 ---

-# Add Emoji To GitHub Repository Description

 GitHub restricts the set of unicode characters that can appear in the description field of a repository to anything up to `0xffff`.
 Most emoji